Chart Color Schemes

 Meridan Plains - Little Mountain (North) is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure within Meridan Plains - Little Mountain (North), as evaluated at the latest Census in 2016, comprised 79.2% houses and 20.8% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's figures of 70.4% houses and 29.6% other dwellings.
-The level of home ownership in Meridan Plains - Little Mountain (North) was at 33.5%, with the remainder comprising mortgaged properties at 37.8% and rented dwellings at 28.7%.
-The median monthly mortgage repayment in the area stood at $1,950, aligning with Non-Metro Qld's average.
-However, the median weekly rent figure was recorded at $460, slightly higher than Non-Metro Qld's figure of $450.
-Nationally, Meridan Plains - Little Mountain (North)'s mortgage repayments were higher than the Australian average of $1,863, as reported in June 2021.
-Similarly, rents in the area were substantially above the national figure of $375, also reported in June 2021.
+Dwelling structure in Meridan Plains - Little Mountain (North), as evaluated at the latest Census, comprised 79.2% houses and 20.8% other dwellings.
+In comparison, Non-Metro Qld had 70.4% houses and 29.6% other dwellings.
+Home ownership in Meridan Plains - Little Mountain (North) was 33.5%, with the remainder either mortgaged (37.8%) or rented (28.7%).
+The median monthly mortgage repayment was $1,950, aligning with Non-Metro Qld's average, while the median weekly rent figure was $460 compared to Non-Metro Qld's $450.
+Nationally, Meridan Plains - Little Mountain (North)'s mortgage repayments were higher at $1,950 versus Australia's $1,863, and rents were substantially above the national figure of $375 at $460.

 Frequently Asked Questions - Housing